Oh, hi. I didn’t see you come in.

 Ant Farm

-Call of Duty: Modern Warfare 2 (2009) teaser trailer, YouTube Live event in San Francisco opening sequence0
+Call of Duty: Modern Warfare 2 (2009) teaser trailer, YouTube Live event in San Francisco opening sequence

 Antenna Creative